populationgenomics/rare-disease/reanalysis/design_docs/README.md

 A multi-step filtration and annotation process, using Hail Query in a PySpark cluster

-Probably deserves a separate readme
+Probably deserves a separate README

 ## Slivar